miho/SerialPortExperiments/README.md

 # SerialPortExperiments
-Testing serial port communication with Java
+Testing serial port communication with Java and <a href="https://github.com/Fazecast/jSerialComm">jSerialComm</a>.

 The first experiment uses the following Arduino code for testing: